 Estrogen and progestin are two female sex hormones that when combined, work together to keep the ovaries from releasing eggs.
 It also changes the lining of the uterus to prevent pregnancy from developing, as well as the mucus to prevent sperm from entering the fallopian tube, thus, no fertilization takes place.

-21 yellow pills from one pack contain the combination of estrogen and progestin, while the seven brown ones contain Ferrous fumarate, an Iron supplement that prevents low blood levels of Iron or Anemia, which is helpful in regulating one’s menstrual flow.
+21 yellow pills from one pack contain a combination of estrogen and progestin, while the seven brown ones contain Ferrous fumarate, an Iron supplement that prevents low blood levels of Iron or Anemia, which is helpful in regulating one’s menstrual flow.

 Trust contraceptive pills are indicated for contraception and treatment of menstrual disorders such as dysmenorrhea, premenstrual syndrome, and menorrhagia.